© 2023 CyberNews- Latest tech news,

 • Keep your iPhone or iPad updated.
 Regular or automatic software updates will ensure that your device has all the latest security patches and updates installed at all times.

 • Use a VPN for iPhone to protect yourself online.
-Some threats and viruses can come from the web while browsing.
+Some threats and malware can come from the web while browsing.
 A quality VPN, such as NordVPN, will have a blocker for ads, and malicious websites, as well as redirects, and it will encrypt your internet traffic and protect your device from cyberattacks.

 Final thoughts